stefcameron/bulk-merger/README.md

 $ ./review gds-api-adapters
 ```

 - QUERY: Optional piece of text to search for in open PR titles.
 Defaults to `"[DEPENDABOT]"`, which is the [commit prefix](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates#commit-message) we add to all our Dependabot PRs.
-You can use this to search for `"babel/core"`, for example, which would find all open PRs across, all repos in the `GITHUB_USER` org, that related to upgrading that dependency.
+You can use this to search for `"babel/core"`, for example, which would find all open PRs across, all repos in the `GITHUB_USER` org, that are related to upgrading that dependency.
     -   Tip: To use the default QUERY but specify a TOPIC, call `./review "" topic` (pass an empty string as the QUERY).
 - TOPIC: Optional topic/tag to override what's in the `./.env` file.
+If there is no topic, ALL repositories in the `GITHUB_USER` org will be searched.

 The above example looks for unreviewed PRs in the configured organization with "gds-api-adapters" (an NPM package name) in the title.
 If it finds any, it will list them out and ask you to confirm if you want to approve them.